Understanding ObamaCare’s 2018 Open Enrollment Period

 Open enrollment is the only time you can enroll in a health plan on the individual market without qualifying for special enrollment.

 - Insurance purchased before the 15th of each month starts on the 1st of the next month.
-If you enroll after the 15th, your coverage won’t start until the month after.
+If you enroll after the 15th, your coverage won’t begin until the month after.

-- Given the above, you need to enroll by December 15th, 2017 to have a plan that started by January 1st, 2018.
+- Given the above, you need to enroll by December 15th, 2017 to have a plan that starts on January 1st, 2018.

-- If you enroll in 2018 coverage in January, you’ll have a “short coverage gap”.
+- If you enroll in 2018 coverage in January, you’ll have a “short coverage gap.”
 Everyone is allowed a short coverage gap of fewer than three months each year (meaning as long as you have a qualifying health insurance plan by January 31st, you will not owe the fee, but have to take the short coverage gap exemption on form 8965).
 You also may have a period of time during which you have no health insurance.

 - If you miss open enrollment, your only options are Short Term Health Insurance, employer-based coverage, Medicaid, and CHIP.
 Those who miss open enrollment may find themselves with no other options and may end up owing the fee.

 - Medicare has a unique open enrollment period as do other types of health insurance sold outside the private individual and family market.
 If you qualify for Medicare, you don’t have to worry about ObamaCare for yourself (although you are still responsible for ensuring your tax family gets covered if you are the head-of-household).
 Learn more about ObamaCare and Medicare.